Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Theoretical Analysis

 where $\phi(y)$ and $\Phi(y)$ are the probability density function and the cumulative density function of the standard Gaussian distribution. \end{theorem}

 The bounded fourth-moment assumption is needed to ensure that the estimated correlation coefficients are reliable estimators, i.e., $\hat{\rho}(i,j)$ converge to $\rho(i,j)$ in probability.
-Additionally, the Assumption~\ref{assum1}, \ref{assump2}, \ref{assump3} and \ref{assump4} are required to ensure the applicability of the localization theorem.
+Additionally, the Assumption 1-4 are required to ensure the applicability of the localization theorem.
 In practice, all assumptions can be easily satisfied by data from some commonly used distributions, such as Gaussian distributions and exponential families.

-The main contribution of Theorem~\ref{theo:ARL} is to provide a theoretical method to set the threshold that can avoid the Monte Carlo simulation, which could be time-consuming, especially when the desired ARL is large.
+The main contribution of Theorem~\ref{theo:ARL} is to provide a theoretical approximation for setting the detection threshold, which eliminates the need for time-consuming Monte Carlo simulation, especially when the desired ARL is large.
 From Theorem~\ref{theo:ARL}, we can numerically compute the threshold value $b$ by setting the right-hand side of Equation~(\ref{eq:ARL approximation}) to the desired ARL value.
-Table~\ref{tab:ARL} shows the high accuracy of this approximation result by comparing the threshold obtained from Equation~(\ref{eq:ARL approximation}) with that obtained from a simulation study.
-For a sequence of i.i.d standard normal samples, we conduct 1000 sign-flip trials to find the threshold for different ARL values.
-The results of WL-Sum, WL-Max, ST-Sum, and ST-Max procedures are presented in Table~\ref{tab:ARL}, indicating the approximation is reasonably accurate as the relative error is smaller than 1\% for WL-Sum, around 7\% to 11\% for ST-Sum, around 1\% for WL-Max and smaller than 8\% for ST-Max.
+Table~\ref{tab:ARL} shows the high precision of this approximation result by comparing the threshold obtained from Equation~(\ref{eq:ARL approximation}) with that obtained from a simulation study.
+For a sequence of i.i.d. standard normal samples, we conduct 1000 sign-flip trials to find the threshold for different ARL values.
+The results of the WL-Sum and WL-Max procedures are presented in Table~\ref{tab:ARL}, indicating that the approximation is reasonably accurate as the relative errors are no greater than approximately 1\% for both procedures.
 We also note that the magnitude of thresholds varies for different test statistics.
 For example, the WL-Sum statistic involves the summation of $p(p-1)/2$ terms and results in consistently higher thresholds than max-type statistics.